18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ---
 ```

 A complete explanation for the front-matter can be found [here](https://github.com/18F/18f.gsa.gov/tree/staging/_posts#metadata-explained).
-And now you can just start writing a blog post for us on line 16.
+And now you can start writing a blog post for us on line 16.
 Say hello!
 It should look like this:

 ![Screen Shot: Adding Front Matter and saving the post](/assets/blog/github-tutorial/image15.png)